-With Star Alliance members Lufthansa, Swiss, and Austrian Airlines, you can currently book cheap flights in premium economy class from Scandinavia to Shanghai and Beijing.
-Tickets sell for as little as NOK 8,748 (~€744) from Oslo.
+With Star Alliance members Lufthansa & Swiss, you can currently book cheap flights in premium economy class from Scandinavia to Shanghai and Beijing.
+Tickets sell for as little as NOK 8,753 (~€754) from Oslo.
+This deal includes 2×23 Kg checked luggage and all the business class perks.
+Departures are scattered between late April 2025 and February 2026.

 The best prices are available from the following airports: